 We only throw discs high into the air when we need to see major changes to the flight path, with huge sweeps to the left or right – or to allow for a full flex for distance.

 Another factor in dipping is allowing the elbow to drop during the pull.
-This prevents using the elbow to power the disc, as opening it further will result in the disc plowing into the ground a few metres in front of the thrower.
+This prevents using the elbow to power the disc, as opening it further will result in the disc ploughing into the ground a few metres in front of the thrower.
 It forces the disc to be thrown using only the shoulder, and this indicates the issue we’ve already discussed: Classic Rounding.

 The elbow must travel along the Line of Play the disc is on until the disc gets to the chest.
 Once that happens, the elbow gets driven backwards as shoulder power is added to the throwing motion, and the timing of this keeps the disc on the Line Of Play until it is ejected.